|ABOUT THIS SITE||MOST RECENT ARTICLES||RADIO INTERVIEWS||VIDEOS|

 Catholic.org explains, "God worked many miracles through St. Stephen and he spoke with such wisdom and grace that many of his hearers became followers of Jesus.
 The enemies of the Church of Jesus were furious to see how successful Stephen's preaching was.
 At last, they laid a plot for him.
 They could not answer his wise argument, so they got men to lie about him, saying that he had spoken sinfully against God.
 St. Stephen faced that great assembly of enemies without fear.
 In fact, the Holy Bible says that his face looked like the face of an angel."

-Their page for December 26th, Feast of Saint Stephen, first martyr suggests reading about martyrdom in the Catechism of the Catholic Church (Section 2473) and to "reflect on the sacrifices saints and martyrs have made in bearing witness to their faith."
-They also list this Morning Prayer on the Feast of Saint Stephen: "Stephen, filled with the Holy Spirit, looked to heaven and saw the glory of God, and Jesus standing at the right hand of the Father."
-As Saint Stephen died for Christ, so may we live for him whose cross brings us life eternal!"
+Their page for December 26th, Feast of Saint Stephen, first martyr states "On this Feast of St. Stephen the Martyr, consider Pope Francis' thoughts about the "daily martyrdom" of those who sacrifice for the good of their family."
+Their prayer suggestion is the First Antiphon for Morning Prayer on the Feast of Saint Stephen: "Stephen, filled with the Holy Spirit, looked to heaven and saw the glory of God, and Jesus standing at the right hand of the Father."
+As Saint Stephen died for Christ, so may we live for him whose cross brings us life eternal!

 II.
 To Bear Witness to the Truth

 "The Church had, by selecting him for a deacon, publicly acknowledged him as a man "of good reputation, full of the Holy Ghost and wisdom" (Acts 6:3).
-He was "a man full of faith, and of the Holy Ghost" (vi, 5), "full of grace and fortitude" (vi, 8); his uncommon oratorical powers and unimpeachable logic no one was able to resist, so much so that to his arguments replete with the Divine energy of the Scriptural authorities God added the weight of "great wonders and signs" (vi, 8).
-Great as was the efficacy of "the wisdom and the spirit that spoke" (vi, 10), still it could not bend the minds of the unwilling; to these the forceful preacher was fatally soon to become an enemy.
+He was "a man full of faith, and of the Holy Ghost", "full of grace and fortitude"; his uncommon oratorical powers and unimpeachable logic no one was able to resist, so much so that to his arguments replete with the Divine energy of the Scriptural authorities God added the weight of "great wonders and signs".
+Great as was the efficacy of "the wisdom and the spirit that spoke", still it could not bend the minds of the unwilling; to these the forceful preacher was fatally soon to become an enemy.

-The conflict broke out when the cavillers of the synagogues "of the Libertines, and of the Cyreneans, and of the Alexandrians, and of them that were of Cilicia and Asia", who had challenged Stephen to a dispute, came out completely discomfited (vi, 9 10); wounded pride so inflamed their hatred that they suborned false witnesses to testify that "they had heard him speak words of blasphemy against Moses and against God" (vi, 11).
+The conflict broke out when the cavillers of the synagogues "of the Libertines, and of the Cyreneans, and of the Alexandrians, and of them that were of Cilicia and Asia", who had challenged Stephen to a dispute, came out completely discomfited; wounded pride so inflamed their hatred that they suborned false witnesses to testify that "they had heard him speak words of blasphemy against Moses and against God".

 No charge could be more apt to rouse the mob; the anger of the ancients and the scribes had been already kindled from the first reports of the preaching of the Apostles.
-Stephen was arrested, not without some violence it seems (the Greek word synerpasan implies so much), and dragged before the Sanhedrin, where he was accused of saying that "Jesus of Nazareth shall destroy this place [the temple], and shall change the traditions which Moses delivered unto us" (vi, 12 14).
+Stephen was arrested, not without some violence it seems (the Greek word synerpasan implies so much), and dragged before the Sanhedrin, where he was accused of saying that "Jesus of Nazareth shall destroy this place [the temple], and shall change the traditions which Moses delivered unto us".